buzzer-re/YoRHa/README.md

 # Future features

-he debugger is missing a few commands, such as `single-step`, but these will be implemented in the near future.
+The debugger is missing a few commands, such as `single-step`, but these will be implemented in the near future.
 I developed all the existing commands based on my needs during reverse engineering activities and will continue to add features as required.

 # Conclusion